 - Personal hygiene items.

-- Fresh fruits, candies, chocolates (they are good to accumulate energy).
+- Fresh fruits, candies, and chocolates (they are suitable for accumulating energy).

 - Money (local currency soles)